borbysh/Momentum-QNG/README.md

 Implementation and benchmarking of the Quantum Natural Gradient with Momentum optimizer.
 Published at https://arxiv.org/abs/2409.01978

 # Environment Setup Required

-The benchmarking codes Jupyter Notebook requires additional environment setup before it can be run successfully.
-The code depends on several external Python libraries that are not included by default in a standard Python or Jupyter installation.
+This project contains multiple Jupyter Notebooks that require additional environment setup before they can be run successfully.
+The code across the notebooks depends on various external Python libraries that are not included by default in a standard Python or Jupyter installation.

-Before running the notebook, please review the import statements and make sure all necessary packages are installed in your Python environment.
-You can install any missing dependencies using pip.
+Before running any of the notebooks, please review the import statements in each file and ensure that all necessary packages are installed in your Python environment.
+You can install missing dependencies using pip.

 <img src="Santa.png" width=384 height=512 />